 Given the nature of sustainable development, sustainability assessments are necessarily complex and multidisciplinary appraisal methodologies, and are conducted to inform decision-making and policy development (Sala et al. 2015, Villenieve et al. 2017).
 Various sustainability assessment tools have been developed including the Sustainable Development Analytical Grid, which is recognised by the UN and is part of their SDG Acceleration Toolkit (UNDG 2019).
-Globally, sustainability assessments are finding their way into port management (e.g., Pope and Grace, 2006; Lu et al., 2012; Schipper et al., 2017), most recently also embracing inclusion of the SDGs of Agenda 2030 (e.g., Nitsenko et al. 2017).
+Globally, sustainability assessments are finding their way into port management (e.g., Pope and Grace, 2006; Lu et al., 2012; Schipper et al., 2017).
+Recently thy have begun to include the SDGs of Agenda 2030 (e.g., Nitsenko et al. 2017).
 In South Africa, commercial ports are being included in national transport related sustainability assessments, albeit at a broad scale (e.g., Transnet 2020).
-Table 5.4 summarises a list of key indicators for green ports distilled from the international literature (e.g., Chen and Pak 2017).
+Table 6.4 summarises a list of key indicators for sustainable ports distilled from the international literature (e.g., Chen and Pak 2017).